SpringXy/N1ckArg.github.io/README.md

   <div id="message"></div>

   <script>
-    const secrets = {
+    // Define the secrets object with various codes and their messages const secrets = {
       "d3mon1x": "No matter how much I love you, sadly this ain't the answer, I'm sorry sweetheart. </3 TnT", "styxsi": "The person who gave me the code to work on it, THANKS YOU STYXS <3 ",